PotentialAnomaly/Geotags-from-VK-to-CSV/README.md

 | Photo_ID | VK photo ID |
 | Lat | Latitude of the photo |
 | Long | Longitude of the photo |

+You can view each individual photo: enter it in the search https://vk.com/ownerid_photoid
+Reverse translation of Unix time: https://www.unixtimestamp.com/en/

 ## 🔧 Parameters